Battle of Bubiyan

 The Battle of Bubiyan (also known as the Bubiyan Turkey Shoot) was a naval engagement of the Gulf War that occurred in the waters between Bubiyan Island and the Shatt al-Arab marshlands, where the bulk of the Iraqi Navy, which was attempting to flee to Iran, much like the Iraqi Air Force, was engaged and destroyed by Coalition warships and aircraft.

 History

 The battle was completely one-sided.
 Lynx helicopters of the British Royal Navy, using Sea Skua missiles, were responsible for destroying 14 vessels (3 minesweepers, 1 minelayer, 3 TNC 45 Fast Attack Craft, 2 Zhuk-class patrol boats, 2 Polnocny-class landing ships, 2 salvage vessels, 1 Type 43 minelayer, and 1 other vessel) during the battle.
 The battle saw 21 separate engagements over a course of 13 hours.
-A total of 21 of the 22 ships that attempted to escape were destroyed.
+Of the 22 ships that attempted to escape, 21 were destroyed.

 A Canadian CF-18 Hornet fighter recorded an official victory at the beginning of the battle against the Iraqi Navy.

 Also related to the Bubiyan action was the Battle of Khafji in which Saddam Hussein sent an amphibious assault to Khafji to reinforce the city against the Coalition attack.
 That too was spotted by the Coalition naval forces and subsequently destroyed.